 The horizon is my focal point and my sketchbooks give insight into how I work as an artist; rapidly drawing my feelings of a place through mark making is key to recalling all the energy I sense when sketching the fleeting and ethereal light.
 Often on these coastal walks, my passion for the work grows, not only in an emotional response but also a spiritual one, sensing the joy of my Creator.
 Capturing the seasonal elements along the coast always delights me; the fiery hues of a blazing sunset, the misty sea frets together with the clarity of light on a bright breezy day.
 They all seem to come alive, conveying an intense visual experience which speaks to my heart expressing the colour and thanksgiving that I feel as an artist.

 Tracey Ross studied textile design and then completed a Visual Studies degree at Norwich University of the Arts.
 As a member of the Norwich 20 Group she regularly participates in the annual Norfolk Open Studios.
 Tracey was shortlisted for the National Open Art Competition, was a finalist for the Royal Society of Marine Artists (RSMA) and the Institute of Painters in Water Colours (RI) at the Mall Galleries.
-Her work is held in private collections and galleries both in the UK and in the Algarve, Portugal.
+Her work is held in private collections and galleries both in the UK and abroad.

 |2008-||Artist and Art Tutor|

 |07-08||DTLLS – Teaching Diploma in Adult Education|

 |03-06||BA Hons Visual Studies – Norwich University Arts|